- Not a substitute for professional veterinary help.

 While you needn’t drive yourself crazy with worrying about the dangers posed by Christmas trees, there are a few holiday hazards that have the potential to harm your favorite feline.
 Be mindful of the following dangers:

-- Tinsel and ornaments introduce a choking risk and intestinal distress to habitual chewers.
+- Tinsel and ornaments: This seasonal decor introduces a choking risk and ingestion hazard to habitual chewers.

-- Electric lights pose a risk of electrocution or burns.
+- Electric lights pose chewing hazards, as well as a risk of electrocution and burns.

-- Broken ornaments, glass, and sharp metal hangers can injure your cat.
+- Broken ornaments, glass, and sharp metal hangers that can injure your cat.

 - Energetic climbers can knock a tree over, hurting themselves (and your tree!) in the process.

 - Some cats may mistake a tree base for a litter box.